arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-8.md

 It is simpler that it sounds:

 * You have a function inside a `WithCount`.
-* Its first argument, also inside a `WithCount`.
+* Its first argument is also inside a `WithCount`.
-* And so its second argument.
+* And so is its second argument.

 If it wasn't for the surrounding `WithCount`, you could just apply the 2 arguments to the function, using the ordinary Function